Positive combinatorial formulae for involution matrix loci and orbit harmonics: Good version: a positive combinatorial formula as an explicit graded refinement of

 \sequence{1,-1,1,1,1,-1,1,-1,-1,-1,1,1,1,1,-1,-1,1,1,1,1,1,-1,1,-1,-1,-1} \gridscale{0.5}

-\item Whenever an NE step is touched by the light rays, replace it with an SE step, obtaining $\lp{\lambda/\nu}\mid_{0\le x\le n-2 d+a}$.
-The heights of these new SE steps are connected as well.
-In addition, they arise from those original NE steps touched by the light rays after reflection symmetry across the $x$-axis.
+\item Whenever the light rays touch an NE step, replace it with an SE step, obtaining $\lp{\lambda/\nu}\mid_{0\le x\le n-2 d+a}$.
+Then the heights of these new SE steps are connected as well, and their maximum is $0$.
+In addition, these new SE steps (red in the figure below) and those original NE steps (red in the figure above) are symmetric with respect to the $x$-axis.
 Other steps perfectly match each other, forming reflection pairs.
-Therefore, Since $\lambda_1\le n-2d+a$, we have that $\wid{\lambda/\nu} = n-2d+a$ by Definition~\ref{def:width}.
+Therefore, Recall that $\lambda_1\le n-2d+a$.
+Then we have that